-The way to reporting a scammer is by doing your own research really, really well.
-If you don’t know how, ask someone in your family for help.
-But with the internet, things are much easier.
+Doing your own research really, really well is crucial for reporting a scammer to the authorities before they’ve caused you any damage.
+If you don’t know how, ask someone for help.
 Don’t let the fear of being judged put you at risk of being fleeced by a fraud.

 3. Scan their profile for loopholes

+How to outsmart a scammer?
 Before you get lured into a relationship based on a person’s profile, go over it with a fine-tooth comb.
-For instance, if you’re on social media, check if the profile seems too recent.
-Are there very few posts and those too extremely generic?
-Do you see any pictures with friends or family?
-If not, then it’s probably a fake.
+For instance, if you’re on social media,

 4. Look out for inconsistencies in their communication